spcorcor18/LPO-8852/lectures/Lecture 11 - Regression discontinuity/Example studies - RDD.md

 Dee, T. S., & Wyckoff, J. (2015).
 Incentives, Selection, and Teacher Performance: Evidence from IMPACT. *Journal of Policy Analysis and Management*, 34(2), 267–297. https://doi.org/10.1002/pam.21818

 Eren, O., Lovenheim, M. F., & Mocan, H. N. (2021).
 The Effect of Grade Retention on Adult Crime: Evidence from a Test-Based Promotion Policy. *Journal of Labor Economics*. https://doi.org/10.1086/715836

+Hoekstra, M. (2009).
+The Effect of Attending the Flagship State University on Earnings: A Discontinuity-Based Approach. *Review of Economics and Statistics,* 91(4), 717--724. https://doi.org/10.1162/rest.91.4.717

 Jacob, B. A., & Lefgren, L. (2004).
 Remedial Education and Student Achievement: A Regression-Discontinuity Analysis. *Review of Economics and Statistics*, 86(1), 226–244. https://doi.org/10.1162/003465304323023778